 google.golang.org/appengine/logpackage.
 App Engine also records each request in the log.
-Each log level has a fixed buffer size that controls the amount of log information you can access.
+Each log severity level has a fixed buffer size that controls the amount of log information you can access.
 Normally, you use logging features more at lower log levels; thus, the time window is smaller for log events at these levels.
-In the Cloud Platform Console, you can browse your app's logs of the last 90 days.

 Requesting the logs

 If you wish to perform more detailed analysis of your application's logs, you can download the log data to a file on your computer.

 To view all of the options for this command, run: